-The development of and use of the land for light industrial purposes is consistent with the zone objectives, which are noted as:
+The development of and use of the land for a warehouse from which no retail sales will be made, is consistent with the zone objectives, which are noted as:

 - To provide a wide range of light industrial, warehouse and related land uses. - To encourage employment opportunities and to support the viability of centres. - To minimise any adverse effect of industry on other land uses. - To enable other land uses that provide facilities or services to meet the day to day needs of workers in the area. - To support and protect industrial land for industrial uses. - To maintain the industrial character of the land in landscaped settings.